help-me-mom/ng-mocks/README.md

 * **karmaTypescriptConfig.bundlerOptions.resolve.directories** - An array of directories where modules will be recursively looked up.<br/>
   Defaults to `["node_modules"]`.

-* **karmaTypescriptConfig.bundlerOptions.transforms** - An array of functions transforming the bundled code.
+* **karmaTypescriptConfig.bundlerOptions.transforms** - An array of functions altering or replacing compiled Typescript code/Javascript
+  code loaded from `node_modules` before bundling it.
-  For more detailed documentation, please see the Transforms API section in this document.<br/>
+  For more detailed documentation on transforms, please refer to the [Transforms API section](#transforms-api) in this document.<br/>

 * **karmaTypescriptConfig.bundlerOptions.validateSyntax** - A boolean indicating whether the syntax ofthe bundled code should be validated.
   Setting this to `false` may speed up bundling for large projects with lots of imports from `node_modules`.<br/>